 74% of consumers globally expect brands to take a stand on issues such as racial discrimination, equal rights and social justice.
 Now more than ever, it’s important our brands strive for greater inclusion.
 That means portraying a diverse set of characters and creating unstereotypical images and progressive stories that help to normalise more inclusive values and behaviours.

-Since 2016, we’ve been on a mission to Unstereotype our advertising – eradicating outdated stereotypes and advancing more progressive portrayals of people.
+We’ve been on a mission to Unstereotype our advertising since 2016 – eradicating outdated stereotypes and advancing more progressive portrayals of people.
 When we set out on this path, we looked at Unilever advertising as well as industry advertising.
 This analysis showed that 40% of women did not relate at all to the women they saw in adverts, just 3% of industry advertising featured women in leadership roles, and only 2% showed women as intelligent.
-Fast forward to today and 94% of the advertisements we test are now unstereotypical, which is great progress.
+Fast forward to 2020 and 98% of the global advertisements we tested were unstereotypical and 60% were strongly progressive.

 2% Of characters in advertisements were disabled in 2019

 The power our industry holds and the influence we have on billions of people every day is a privilege and we must use it well.
-By unstereotyping our communications, we’re not only creating more effective campaigns but also helping to rid the world of the entrenched norms that are holding people back.Aline Santos, our Executive Vice President, Global Marketing and Chief Diversity & Inclusion Officer
+By unstereotyping our communications, we’re not only creating more effective campaigns but also helping to rid the world of the entrenched norms that are holding people back.Aline Santos, our Chief Brand Officer and Chief Diversity & Inclusion Officer

 Transforming our marketing